OSLabTools/nicetoolbox/docs/wikis/wiki_algorithms.md

 In the NICE Toolbox, CrisperWhisper runs as the **`crisper_whisper`** algorithm and outputs the **`audio_transcription`** component only.
 It processes each configured audio track independently, returning per-word chunks with start/end timestamps.
 A post-processing step (ported from the original repository) redistributes inter-word pauses up to a small threshold evenly between adjacent words to refine the boundaries.

-The raw word chunks are then converted into the same unified `{segments, word_segments}` structure used by WhisperX's `audio_transcription` component, so the two transcription backbones are interchangeable downstream.
+The raw word chunks are then converted into the same unified `{segments, words}` structure used by WhisperX's `audio_transcription` component, so the two transcription backbones are interchangeable downstream.
 Note that CrisperWhisper performs neither speaker diarization nor speaker-aligned transcription.

 [Wagner et al., 2024](https://arxiv.org/abs/2408.16589)